You wish to understand how PDQ Deploy installs software. This can be helpful in troubleshooting deployment issues.

 Some antivirus application may prevent copying into the ADMIN$ share.
 You may need to exclude the %WINDIR%\AdminArsenal directory from the antivirus real-time scanning.

 Step 3: A Windows Service is created on each target and is called PDQDeployRunner-n (-n will usually be "1").
-As explained in the Note above, this is referred to as the "Runner" service.
-The Runner service is set to run under the Deployment Credentials, e.g. deadwood.local\DeployUser.
+As explained above, this is referred to as the "Runner" service.
+The Runner service is set to run under the Deployment Credentials.
+For this example, we've used deadwood.local\DeployUser (see image below).

 There are option available when deploying a package to have each step Run As either Deploy User (use package settings), Deploy User, Deploy User (Interactive), Local System or Logged On User.
 We recommend using Deploy User (use package settings) or Deploy User but there may be times to change this behavior.
 If a step's Run As option is set to Local System, the Runner service is created using the Deployment Credentials (deadwood.local\DeployUser) but the service runs as Local System (or whatever Run As option was selected).